 - A customer fills out a support request form on your company website

-- The website form forwards the request details directly to your issue management system
+- The website form forwards the request details directly to your management tool

 - The issue gets logged and assigned to an employee for resolution